trimstray/nginx-admins-handbook/doc/SSL_TLS_BASICS.md

 ##### Authenticated encryption (AEAD) cipher suites

 AEAD algorithms generally come with a security proof.
+They provides specialized block cipher modes of operation called Authenticated Encryption (AE) modes, or sometimes Authenticated Encryption with Associated Data (AEAD).
+These modes handle both the encryption and the authentication in one go, usually with a single key.

 These security proofs are of course dependent on the underlying primitives, but it gives more confidence in the full scheme none-the-less.
-The AEAD ciphers - regardless of the internal structure - should be immune to the problems caused by authenticate-then-encrypt.
+The AEAD ciphers - regardless of the internal structure - should be immune to the problems caused by authenticate-then-encrypt (see [How to choose an Authenticated Encryption mode](https://blog.cryptographyengineering.com/2012/05/19/how-to-choose-authenticated-encryption/) as a great explanation).

+AE(AD) modes were developed as a way to make the problem of authentication ‘easy’ for implementers.
+Moreover, some of these modes are lightning fast, or at least allow you to take advantage of parallelization to speed things up.

 Advantages of AEAD ciphers: